+Primary task will be review of project selection criteria and application materials.
 Also, funds programmed in the current MTIP will be monitored.
 RVMPO coordinates with ODOT to track fund balances.
-Subsequent changes to projects through FY 2014 will need to be tracked to maintain fund balances to ensure that funds are programmed appropriately.
+Subsequent changes to projects through FY2015 will need to be tracked to maintain fund balances to ensure that funds are programmed appropriately.
 Administrative duties will be performed as needed.
 RVMPO participation in statewide discussion of funding allocations is part of this subtask.
 MAP-21 could also bring changes to these funds that will have to be addressed.

-- Administration of STP and CMAQ funds - Criteria, evaluation matrices, applications and support documents for allocation of 2016-2018 STP and CMAQ funds.
+- Administration of STP and CMAQ funds - Updating criteria, evaluation matrices, applications and support documents for allocation of future STP and CMAQ funds.